Hosting and bandwidth provided by MacAce.net.

 OWC provides an exact video covering the slotless "Mid-2011" (Macmini5,1, Macmini5,2, Macmini5,3), and "Late 2012" (Macmini6,1, Macmini6,2) models, too:

-After watching these videos, it should be clear that upgrading the RAM is a simple procedure.
-Long-term Mac mini enthusiasts no doubt are pleased that the process has been improved so dramatically compared to the earlier polycarbonate Mac mini design.
+After watching these videos, it should be clear that upgrading the RAM is a simple procedure in aluminum Mac mini models released prior to and after the Mid-2014 series.

-However, if you do not feel comfortable -- or have the time -- to perform the upgrade yourself, hiring a professional always is a good option.
+However, even though the RAM upgrade procedure is simple (when possible), if you do not feel comfortable -- or have the time -- to perform the upgrade yourself, hiring a professional always is a good option.

 Also see: